inoxlang/inox/docs/builtins.md

 ```
 ### html.Node

 The html.Node factory function creates a node with a given tag.
 The first argument is the tag name.
 The second argument is an object with several optional parameters (properties): id, class, children.
 Additional parameters depend on the tag: (e.g. href for `<a>`). html.Node is still being developped, for now it only supports additional  parameters for `<a>`.
-It is recommended to use XML expressions with `html` as the namespace instead of using html.Node:  calling the function and creating the object argument (description) is not efficient.
+It is recommended to use markup expressions with `html` as the namespace instead of using html.Node:  calling the function and creating the object argument (description) is not efficient.

 **examples**